 10. Tour of Croatia

 Croatia has its “Grand Tour” contender, a professional peloton extravaganza showcasing the picturesque sights the country has on offer to the world cycling audience.
 The event is driven by the panache of Vladimir Miholjević.
 “Miha”, the first Croat to have finished the coveted Tour de France.
 2018 sees the race progress to 2.
-HC status, code name for being one step short of the pinnacle of professional cycling.
-Sadly, since cycling as a sport barely manages to find any spotlight in the football crazed country; the few people that know of this world class event refer to it as the day traffic is disrupted in their area cause of some cyclists.
+HC status, a code name for being one step short of the pinnacle of professional cycling.
+Sadly, since cycling as a sport barely manages to find any spotlight in the football-crazed country; the few people that know of this world-class event refer to it as the day traffic is disrupted in their area cause of some cyclists.

 12. Bike shops

-Snotty grumpy bike mechanics and condescending sales people backed by money thirsty owners that berate your opinion are still a common occurence.
-The test ride culture of customer friendly bike shops found in the Wild West is still something you can find on offer in only a few select shops across the country.
-And while you can still find some truly interesting and enthusiastic velo freaks, it’s a small market and as a result everything is overpriced, shops have very limited inventory and most serious cyclists use the internet to get their valuables from German webshops.
+Snotty grumpy bike mechanics and condescending salespeople backed by money-thirsty owners that berate your opinion are still a common occurrence.
+The test ride culture of customer-friendly bike shops found in the Wild West is still something you can find on offer in only a few select shops across the country.
+And while you can still find some truly interesting and enthusiastic velo freaks, it’s a small market and as a result, everything is overpriced, shops have very limited inventory and most serious cyclists use the internet to get their valuables from German webshops.

 13. Fancy fancy fancy